isomerpages/alps-corp/_information-for-vendors/Our Code of Conduct.md

-For more information on how we collect, use and/or disclose your personal data, do read our [**ALPS Personal Data Protection Policy**](https://www.alpshealthcare.com.sg/Pages/alps_personal_data_policy.aspx)
+For more information on how we collect, use and/or disclose your personal data, do read our [ALPS Personal Data Protection POLICY](/files/alps%20pdpa%20policy.pdf).